microsoft/snca.pytorch/README.md

   Currently, the implementation of nca module is not paralleled across multiple GPUs.
   Hence, the first GPU will consume much more memory than the others.
   For example, when training a ResNet18 network, GPU 0 will consume 11GB memory, while the others each takes 2.5GB.
-  You will need to set the Caffe style "iter_size" for training deep networks.
+  You will need to set the Caffe style "-b 128 --iter-size 2" for training deep networks.
-  Our released models are trained with V100 machines
+  Our released models are trained with V100 machines.

 - Training on CIFAR10: